-• Everything is right which is conformable to the supreme rule of human action; but that only is a right which, being conformable to this supremo rule, is realized in society, and vested in a particular person.
-What is our duty to do we must do because it is right, not because any one can demand it of us.- Where!!.
-Duty is a moral obligation imposed from within; obligation a duty imposed from without.- Worcester.
-Duty is the relation or obliging force of that which is morally right.- Webster.
-There are no rights without corresponding duties.- Coleridge.
+^{} Everything is right which is conformable to the supreme rule of human action; but that only is a right which, being conformable to this supreme rule, is realized in society, and vested in a particular person.
+What it is our duty to do we must do because it is right, not because any one can demand it of us.- Whewell.
+Duty is a moral obligation imposed from within; obligation a duty imposed from without.-Worcester.
+Duty is the relation or obliging force of that which is morally right.-Webster.
+There are no rights without corresponding duties.-Coleridge.
 Men have no right to do what is not reasonable.-Burke.

-†True self-love and social are the sume.-Pope.
+[†] True self-love and social are the same.-Pope.
 Love worketh no ill to his neighbor; therefore love is the fulfilling of the law.-St. Paul.

-1 Virtue implies opposition to passion or wrong.-Flening.
+† Virtue implies opposition to passion or wrong.-Fleming.
 That course of action, by which a man fulfills or tends to fulfill the purposes of his being, is virtuous.-Worcester.
-Virtue is nothing but voluntary obcdience to truth.-Dwight The four cardinal virtues are prudence, fortitude, temperance, and justice.-Palcy The virtuous freely choose to live in accordance with the right reason of Nature.- Plale.
+Virtue is nothing but voluntary obedience to truth.-Dwight.
+The four cardinal virtues are prudence, fortitude, temperance, and justice.-Palcy.

+The virtuous freely choose to live in accordance with the right reason of nature.
+The virtuous freely choose to live in accordance with the right reason of nature. -Philo.

 sions which precede and inspire thought announce the presence of ethical intelligence, and indicate how largely human actions are influenced by spiritual impulse.
-While, therefore, Liberty is the father, Conscience is the mother of Virtue.
-Chastity is power to choose between esthetic health and disease, a power born of the same mental scope and activity which promote Virtue.\ Sexual passion is not so much in fault as reason; flesh is willing, but spirit is weak; the mind is unable to tell the body what to do.
-When the true relation of the sexes is known, ideas rule and bodies obey brain; purity of motive -- just and ennobling action - follow the lead of free inquiry.
-The popular idea of sexual purity, (freedom from fornication or adultery, abstinence from sexual intercourse before marriage, and fidelity to its exclusive vows afterwards), rests on intrusive laws, made and sustained by men, either ignorant of what is essentially virtuous, or whose better judgment bows to Custom that stifles the cries of affection and ignores the recking licentiousness of marriage beds.
-Is contion pure only when sanctioned by priest or magistrate?
-Are scandal-begetting clergymen and bribetaking statesmen the sources of virtue?
-The lascivious deliriums prevalent among men, the destructive courses imposed on women, and the frightful inroads of secret vice on the vitality of youth of both sexes, all show the sexual nature to be, comparatively, in a savage state; and that even public teachers have not begun to reason originally on questions of Love, virtue, continence or reproduction.
+While, therefore, Liberty is the father, Conscience is the mother of virtue.
+Chastity is power to choose between purity and obscenity, a power born of the same mental scope and activity which promote virtue.
+Sexual passion is not so much in fault as reason; flesh is willing, but spirit is weak; the mind is unable to tell the body what to do.
+When the true relation of the sexes is known, ideas rule and bodies obey brain; purity of motive-just and ennobling action-follow the lead of free inquiry.
+(The popular idea of sexual purity, (freedom from fornication or adultery, abstinence from sexual intercourse before marriage, and fidelity to its exclusive vows afterwards), rests on intrusive laws, made and sustained by men, either ignorant of what is essentially virtuous, or whose better judg ment bows to Custom that stifles the cries of affection and ignores the recking licentiousness of marriage beds.
+Is coition pure only when sanctioned by priest or magistrate? / Are scandal-begetting clergymen and bribe-taking statesmen the sources of virtue?
+The lascivious instincts prevalent among men, the destructive courses imposed on women, and the frightful inroads of secret vice on the vitality of youth of both sexes, all show the sexual nature to be, comparatively, in a savage state, and that even public teachers have not begun to reason originally on questions of love, virtue, continence and reproduction.